GBKS/opendesign.guide/content/12-first-contribution.md

 Once your design is ready, it’s time to present it clearly and effectively:

-1. **Organize and Share Your Files:** Make sure your files are well-structured and in accessible formats (e.g., Penpot/Figma links, PDFs, or image files).
+1. **Organize and share your files:** Make sure your files are well-structured and in accessible formats (e.g., Penpot/Figma links, PDFs, or image files).
 Share them in the project’s preferred channels, like GitHub issues or community forums, so they’re easy to access and review.
 Follow the file organization principles from [Chapter 7](/7-design-for-collaboration#organizing-files){:class='chapter-link'}.
-1. **Document Your Contribution:** Clearly explain your design decisions, how they solve the original problem, and any technical considerations for implementation.
-The documentation strategies discussed in [Chapter 7](/7-design-for-collaboration#documentation-that-fits){:class='chapter-link'} will help make your work accessible to others.
+1. **Document your contribution:** Clearly explain your design decisions, how they solve the original problem, and any technical considerations for implementation.
-1. **Submit Your Work:** Create a pull request (or follow the project’s preferred submission process) to share your contribution.
+1. **Submit your work:** Create a pull request (or follow the project’s preferred submission process) to share your contribution.
-1. **Create an Asynchronous Presentation:** Record a brief walkthrough of your design using tools like [Loom](https://www.loom.com/) or a screen recording tool.
+1. **Create an aynchronous presentation:** Record a brief walkthrough of your design using tools like [Loom](https://www.loom.com/) or a screen recording tool.
 This helps maintainers and contributors review your work on their own time, making the process more async-friendly.
 Keep it short and focused (ideally under 5 minutes).
-1. **Link to Relevant Discussions:** Provide context by linking to related issues, previous discussions, or feedback threads.
+1. **Link to relevant discussions:** Provide context by linking to related issues, previous discussions, or feedback threads.
 This makes it easier for reviewers to understand the background without digging through multiple channels.
 1. **Invite feedback and start a discussion:** Clearly ask for specific feedback (e.g., “Does this flow address the usability issue we discussed?”).
 Engage in the conversation and be open to suggestions.
 This shows your willingness to collaborate and improve.
 Use the feedback handling strategies from [Chapter 4](/4-collaborative-workflows){:class='chapter-link'}.

 Your presentation should be clear, professional, and show how your work benefits the project.